JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Virtuoso.md

 # Virtuoso

-You can connect to an [[http://virtuoso.openlinksw.com|OpenLink Virtuoso]] server using the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.VirtuosoManager|VirtuosoManager]] class.
+You can connect to an [OpenLink Virtuoso](http://virtuoso.openlinksw.com) server using the [VirtuosoManager](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.VirtuosoManager) class.
 Since this requires additional dependencies in the form of the Virtuoso ADO.Net provider this functionality is in the separate library **dotNetRDF.Data.Virtuoso.dll**

 ## Supported Capabilities